OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 - How might we rebuilt trust and retake control over the design of our cities and institutions?
 -

-Lovely ideas spill out when you flip the trust telescope, such as [[Scarcity = Abundance - Trust]] and [[The Joy Line]].
-Well, and Design from Trust 😁.
+Lovely, useful ideas spill out when you flip the trust telescope, such as [[Scarcity = Abundance - Trust]], [[The Joy Line]], and, well, Design from Trust 😁.

 If we do this right, we might collectively construct a [Betterverse](https://www.thebetterverse.org/).